Astrom, K. J., "Computer Control of a Paper Machine--an Application of Linear Stocastic Control Theory," IBM Journal

 Also see Rosenbrock, H. H., McMorran, P. D., “Good, Bad, or Optimal?,” IEEE Trans. on Automatic Control, Vol. 16, No. 6, pp. 552-554, Dec.
 1971.

 There is no stability problem associated with Linear Quadratic (LQ) Optimal Feedback Control.
 The issue raised above concerns the tenuous stability of LQG optimal control laws involving, first, a Kalman filter then followed by an LQ feedback regulator in providing a LQG control implementation.
 The classic textbook by E. B. Lee and L. Markus, Foundations of Optimal Control, (published in 1966) contains accessible, easy to understand, detailed step-by-step proofs of the stability of just the LQ portion, as rigorously established within this textbook using the two familiar supporting regularity conditions of observability and controllability along with Matrix Positive Definiteness verification within the context of a completely specified associated Lyapunov function (using the aforementioned parameters).
 The associated Matrix Riccati equation is also encountered within this context in specifying the appropriate (possibly time-varying) feedback gain matrix to be implemented.
 Prof. David Kleinman (UCONN and later Naval Postgraduate School in Monterey, CA) has several published papers in the IEEE Transactions of Automatic Control in the 1970’s on aspects relating to the computational calculation of the solution to the Matrix Riccati equation that arises within this same context.
 Similar rigorous proofs of the stability of the Kalman filter alone have been available since the inception of the Kalman filter methodology.
-The problem identified more recently by IEEE Fellows Karl J. Astrom, H. H. Rosenbrock, and F. L. Lewis (and summarized in the picture above) is with the two being used together back-to-back as LQG.
+The problem identified more recently by IEEE Fellows Karl J. Astrom, H. H. Rosenbrock, and F. L. Lewis (and summarized in the image above) is with the two being used together back-to-back as LQG.
 The remedy to avoid LQG instability is to add an additional step involving a slight variation, denoted as Loop Transfer Recovery (LTR), abbreviated as LQG/LTR.
-However, LQG/LTR is only available for time-invariant systems case.
+However, LQG/LTR is only available for the time-invariant systems case.
 It utilizes an LTR inequality (all discussed in Lewis's textbook cited above).